Focuscode77/Resturant-/README.md

 # Resturant-

-This is your second version of the home to see if you can get this one working.

-Is an app that allows you to chosee your favorite burger and place it on outsite.
+Is an app that allows you to chosee your favorite burger and place it on our website.

-It then allows you to decide if you and to devour that burger if your hungry. or continue adding burgers.
+It then allows you to decide if you want to devour the burger if your hungry. or continue adding burgers.

 This projects uses: Javascript, Mysql, epress and handlebars.